heshengtao/comfyui_LLM_party/README.md

 8. Attach any persona mask, customize prompt templates.
 9. Supports various tool invocations, including weather lookup, time lookup, knowledge base, code execution, web search, and single-page search.
 10. Use LLM as a tool node.
-11. Rapidly develop your own web applications using API + Streamlit.
+11. Rapidly develop your own web applications using API + Streamlit.The picture below is an example of a drawing application.
 12. Added a dangerous omnipotent interpreter node that allows the large model to perform any task.
 13. It is recommended to use the show_text node from [ComfyUI-Custom-Scripts](https://github.com/pythongosssss/ComfyUI-Custom-Scripts) in conjunction with the LLM node for output display.